tkzic/maxradio/README.txt

 ------------------------------------
 version: maxsdr5c (Mac OS & Windows)
 ------------------------------------
-This project is available in several forms:
+This project is available as a zipped archive file (.zip)

-1) all files including documentation & tutorials
-2) max/msp collective (Mac OS) - (separate versions for Max5 and Max6)
-3) max/msp collective (Windows) - (separate versions for Max5 and Max6)

-4) git repository - same as 1

-I strongly recommend option 1) or 4).
-You'll greatly increase your chances for success.

-These instructions apply to all versions:

-1) unzip the the downloaded file.
+1) Unzip the the downloaded file.
 It will be a folder.
-You can rename the folder to anything that's convenient.
+Feel free to rename the folder to something more convenient.
 For example, maxradio or maxsdr5.
 In this document we'll call it the maxsdr5 folder.

 2) Add the folder to the Max/MSP user filepath.
 From the Options : File Preferences menu, click the '+' in the lower left corner of the File Preferences window, and click the 'choose' button to browse to the folder.